 What does it mean to major in classics?

-The study of Classics includes every aspect of the ancient Mediterranean world, with exploration of ancient languages, literatures, history, art, and archaeology.
+The study of classics includes every aspect of the ancient Mediterranean world, with exploration of ancient languages, literatures, history, art, and archaeology.

 Classics majors gain a complex view of the ancient Mediterranean world and explore their own world as they do so.
 They address questions of human and historical significance through the works of the Greeks and Romans; understand the modern cultural world by recognizing its roots in the past; know their own language better by learning Greek or Latin; explore the world through study abroad; and strengthen their ability to read, communicate, observe, and think analytically.

-There is a choice of three emphasis areas: Latin, ancient Greek, or classical civilization.
+There is a choice of three emphasis areas: Latin, Greek, or classical civilization.
 The department boasts a vibrant and close-knit community with lots of events throughout the year to keep you involved in classics beyond the classroom.
 There are opportunities to study in the Mediterranean through archaeological digs, study tours, or whole semesters abroad.

 Why is the University of Mississippi a good place to study classics?

-UM provides two major ways that students can engage directly with the Mediterranean region and its artifacts, to move learning outside of the traditional classroom and digital images.
+UM provides several major ways that students can engage directly with the Mediterranean region and its artifacts, to move learning outside of the traditional classroom and digital images.
 The department provides financial support for study abroad – archaeological digs, study tours, and whole semesters abroad are among the possibilities.
 There are faculty-led programs during 2 week semesters and summer terms, such as Ancient Graffiti Project in Herculaneum.

-There are also UM affiliated programs in Greece and Italy, with an advantage to our students in terms of admissions and financial aid because of departmental membership.
-The Intercollegiate Center for Classical Studies in Rome is an excellent, intense, Classics-centered semester program.
+There are also UM-affiliated programs in Greece and Italy, with an advantage to our students in terms of admissions and financial aid because of departmental membership.
+The Intercollegiate Center for Classical Studies in Rome is an excellent, intense, classics-centered semester program.
 The American School for Classical Studies at Athens provides an introduction to Greece from antiquity through the modern period, and there is a competitive Eta Sigma Phi Scholarship to this program.
 Finally, Sunoikisis is a consortium that offers a field school at Kenchreai, the port of Corinth in Southern Greece.